paul-grozav/source.paul.grozav.info/kb/c/pointers_and_memory.md

 `b`.
 Note that `*b` <b>is not a copy</b> of the value of `a`, but it is the same value. `*b` can be used as a replacement of `a`, you can do the same things with it.
+<br/><br/>
+I should also say that there is a <b>generic</b> pointer, of type `void *`.
+This data type is just a number, an address, it doesn't know what data type it points to.
+So, in order to use it, you have to cast it into another data type, and then dereference it.
+<br/><br/>